 Always start by making sure you have the right tools for sewing lace.
 When learning how to sew lace you will need:

-- Sharp sewing needles.
-If you are sewing stretch lace you will need stretch needles.
+- SEWING NEEDLES - Sharp sewing needles.
+If you are sewing stretch lace, you will need stretch needles.
 Always match the size of the sewing needle to the lace fabric weight.

 - SEWING MACHINE - A machine that will sew zigzag or a serger machine to sew the seams

 Before you start it is important to lay out your lace and let it ‘stretch and breathe’ while you contemplate the best way to bring out all the finer points of this amazing fabric.
 Leave it overnight if necessary to let any wrinkles relax.

 There are three techniques to choose from when learning how to sew lace, depending on the type of lace you are working with:

 Stretch lace can be treated like stretch fabric for cutting and preparing.

-- The zigzag stitch on your machine works well but tests the tension on a scrap of fabric before you start.
-Start testing a zig-zag stitch with a width of 1.5 a length of 2.5 and adjust to suit your lace.
+- Zigzag stitch on your machine works well but tests the tension on a scrap of fabric before you start.
+Start testing a zig-zag stitch with a width of 1.5 and a length of 2.5, and adjust it to suit your lace.

-- Consider a French seam if there is not too much bulk in the lace. (how to sew French seams)
+- French seams are good if there is not too much bulk in the lace.

-- Bias bound seams are good to strengthen shoulders but generally too bulky for the remainder of the garment.
+- Bias-bound seams are good for strengthening shoulders but are generally too bulky for the remainder of the garment.

 - Using a serger to stitch the edges is ideal.